elenabachini/elenabachini.github.io/_pages/teaching.md

 ## Supervision of postdocs
 * Co-supervision of postdoctoral researcher, University of Padua
-  * F. Muraro (2025 - ongoing),  within the “RETURN - multi-Risk sciEnce for resilienT commUnities undeR a changiNg climate” project (supervisor Prof. A. Larese)
+  * F. Muraro (2025),  within the “RETURN - multi-Risk sciEnce for resilienT commUnities undeR a changiNg climate” project (supervisor Prof. A. Larese)